Medusa with the Head of Perseus

 Medusa with the Head of Perseus is a sculpture created by Luciano Garbati in 2008.
 The statue depicts Medusa holding a sword and the head of Perseus, a role reversal of Greek legend.
-A bronze cast version is temporarily displayed in Collect Pond Park, Lower Manhattan.
+A bronze cast version was displayed in Collect Pond Park, Lower Manhattan from October 2020 to April 2021.

-The work has been linked to the Me Too movement.
+Although it was not created as a feminist work, it was later adopted as a symbol by some in the Me Too movement.

 Creation and description

 The sculpture depicts a nude Medusa holding the head of Perseus in her right hand and a sword in her left.
 The original Medusa was sculpted in clay, then cast in resin with fibreglass reinforcements.
 The sculpture stands just over 2 metres tall.

 Garbati grew up in a small town near Florence, where Benvenuto Cellini's Perseus with the Head of Medusa is prominently displayed in the Loggia Lanzi of the Piazza della Signoria; he admired Cellini's work, and wanted to reverse the roles of the narrative.
 In an interview with Quartz, he drew the distinction between Cellini's Perseus and his Medusa; in the former Perseus is triumphant, while in the latter Medusa is determined, and had acted in self defense.
 He would later state that he was unaware of Medusa's status as a feminist icon at the time.